JoshuaCMorgan/rb130/study_questions/rb130_lesson_2_qa.md

 end
 ```
 - We created a class where we house our tests.
+  - Called Test Suite.
+This is the entire set of tests that accompanies your program or application.
+Its all the tests for a project.
 - Its necessary that this class subclass `Minitest::Test`.
   - This will allow our test class to inherit all the necessary methods for writing tests.